Prithvipal/networking-by-prithvi/docs/ipaddress.md

 If we convert above IP address in binary form, it will look like this: 11000000.10101000.01100100.11100001

 IP Address can take 0 to 255 in each octet.
 If all the bits in the octet are 0's then its decimal number is 0.
 If all the bits in the octel are 1's then its decimal number is 255.
-So value from 00000000 to 11111111 is range of octet.
+So value from 00000000 to 11111111 is the range of octet.
 The number outside of this range is considered as invalid

 ## Subnet Mask

 Each IP Address has two information.
 It has *network field* and *host field*.
 We can indentity network field and host field by *Subnet Mask*.
 The subnet mask will always be series of 1's and 0's.
 Transition from 1's to 0's happens at place where separets network and host part.

-In above example, first 3 octets are from network part because first 3 octets are 255.255.255 where as last octet is host part because it has 0.
-So in above IP Address 192.169.100 is network part and 255 is host part.
-So from 192.169.100.0 to 192.169.100.255 are total number of hosts in above example.
+In above example, first 3 octets are from network part because first 3 octets are *255.255.255* in subnet mask where as last octet is host part because it has *0*.
+So in above IP Address *192.169.100* is network part and *255* is host part.
+So from *192.169.100.0* to *192.169.100.255* are total number of hosts in above example.

 ## Gateway

 Gateway is also called router.
 Any packet going out of current network, it goes via gatway

-In above example, 192.168.100.1 is our gateway IP Address.
+In above example, *192.168.100.1* is our gateway IP Address.
 Gateway IP needs to be in same network

 ## IPv4 Classes